ivan-demchenko/ivan-demchenko.github.io/_posts/2016-08-30-one-more-way-to-implement-carousel.md

 There are lots of implementations of it: jQuery based, vanilla-js based, heavy and lightweight.
 Some even claim that their solution is the only one you might ever need.
 However, there will always be a situation when the existing solution simply doesn't work.

-This, here at [AutoScout24](https://www.autoscout24.de/) we had to implement our own Carousel.
+Thus, here at [AutoScout24](https://www.autoscout24.de/) we had to implement our own Carousel.
 We called it [showcar-carousel](https://github.com/AutoScout24/showcar-carousel) and I want to tell you about how we implemented it.

 Our carousel should work in two modes: the one that moves a bunch of items left and right and the one that rotates the slides infinitely showing one at a time.
 The last one is particularly interesting because of the word **infinitely**.